 - All activities and events which require the scheduling of campus facilities shall be initiated through Student Life and Leadership Development.

-- All events must be scheduled through Orgsync by clicking on the Events tab, then the Create an Event button.
+- All events must be scheduled through Titan Communities.
 The Event Planning Checklist should be used to ensure all requirements are satisfied in advance.
-The checklist can be found on Orgsync under the Forms tab.
-Event requests will be sent to the Student Leadership Program Director.
+Event requests will be sent to the Director of Student Life and Leadership.

 Fund-Raising Projects and Activities

-- Requests for conducting fund-raising projects must be submitted to ASLCC and the Student Leadership Program Director.
+- Requests for conducting fund-raising projects must be submitted to the Student Leadership Program Director or their advisor.

 - Fund-raising projects must satisfy the following criteria: